 Self-assessment is the first step in the career planning process.
 While assessment tools cannot tell you what career or major discipline you should choose, they can help you learn more about yourself so you’re able to make more informed decisions.

-UCS counselors or student Career Peers are available to make presentations to your class or student group on a variety of topics, including: careers for students in a specific major, job seeking skills such as resume writing and interview skills, internships, and personal branding/social media.
-Please give us at least two weeks advance notice to schedule a presenter.
+UCS professional counselors, or undergraduate career peers, are available to make presentations to your class or student group on a variety of topics, including: UCS Overview, careers for students by major/industry interest, internship/job search, resume/cover letter writing, interviewing, networking, and personal branding/LinkedIn.
+For Spring 2020, complete the UCS Workshop/Presentation Request Form, and please give us at least two weeks advanced notice to schedule a presenter.